 IMD business school for management and leadership courses

 Everyone wants to be future-ready.
-Every employee wants to be confident they are employed by and building a career with a future-ready organization, and every manager understands that it’s not about what your team produced last quarter, but future readiness is what really makes a difference.
+Every employee wants to be confident they are employed by and building a career with a future-ready organization and every manager understands that it’s not about what your team produced last quarter.
+Future readiness is what makes a difference.

 Whether you are a leader who wants to become future-ready as an individual, an executive who wants to make sure your function or business unit is future-proof, or someone who oversees an entire organization who wants to ensure your company becomes future-ready, the IMD Future Readiness Indicator is a powerful and meaningful tool.
 You know why it matters, but how does it all work?